conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

      source:
        git_url: ../

-[@cio-docs: Line is over the length limit.]

 Conda build checks if the jinja2 variables that you use are defined and produces a clear error if it is not.

 You can also use a different syntax for these environment variables that allows default values to be set, although it is somewhat more verbose.

 EXAMPLE: A version of the previous example using the syntax that allows defaults:

 .. code-block:: yaml